By Kevin Woo

-In her article she said that she’s been unable to find meaningful employment for the past decade.
-One prospective employer, she said, asked for a Letter of Indemnification from the Clintons because, “Hillary has a “25 percent chance of being the next POTUS.”
-It’s unclear to me who they would be indemnifying–and for what?
+In her article, she said that she’s been unable to find meaningful employment for the past decade.
+One prospective employer, she said, asked for a letter of indemnification from the Clinton’s because, “Hillary has a 25 percent chance of being the next POTUS.”
+Am I missing something?

-Monica said the other potential employers referred to her “history,” and she’s never been “quite right” for other positions.
+Monica wrote that other potential employers referred to her “history,” and she’s never been “quite right” for positions.

 I’ve always been under the impression that America is a country that gives people a second chance, and that we love comeback stories.
 I guess that only applies to people not named Monica Lewinsky.